 Outcome Measures

 Among respondents with self-reported diagnosed diabetes, we selected six preventive care variables that were available in the data from 2008 to 2020.
-These variables are based on self-reported receipt in a given year (12): ≥1 dental examination (derived from total number of reported dental care visits), a dilated eye examination, a foot examination by a healthcare provider, ≥2 A1C tests, a blood cholesterol test, and an influenza vaccine.
+These variables are based on self-reported receipt in a given year (16): ≥1 dental examination (derived from total number of reported dental care visits), a dilated eye examination, a foot examination by a healthcare provider, ≥2 A1C tests, a blood cholesterol test, and an influenza vaccine.
 Respondents were asked about receiving each of these services in a given year (e.g., “Did you receive an influenza vaccine in 2013?”).
-We also created a binary variable classifying adults with diabetes who received none of the recommended preventive care services, although these results are presented only for the overall population due to small sample sizes in many of the examined subgroups.
+We also created binary variables classifying adults with diabetes who received none of the recommended preventive care services or all of the recommended services, although these results were presented only for the overall population due the unreliability of estimates of some sub-populations in some years (17).
 Analysis